Bristol-Braille/canute-ui/README.md

 optional arguments:
-  -h, --help          show this help message and exit --pi-buttons        use the Pi to handle button presses --debug             debugging content
+  -h, --help          show this help message and exit --pi-buttons        use evdev to process button presses more
+                      directly(recommended for embedded usage on the Raspberry Pi)
+  --debug             debugging content
-  --text              show text instead of braille --tty TTY           serial port for Canute stepstix board --delay DELAY       simulate mechanical delay in milliseconds in the
+  --text              show text instead of braille --tty TTY           serial port for the display and button board --delay DELAY       simulate mechanical delay in milliseconds in the
                       emulator
   --disable-emulator  do not run the graphical emulator, run with real
                       hardware
   --both              run both the emulator and the real hardware at the same
                       time
 ```

 ## Getting started